nla-group/WoodburyLS/README.md

 # WoodburyLS
-Fast solution of least squares problems with low-rank updates
+Fast solution of least squares problems with low-rank modification